-Due to its rich agricultural history, much of the Shire is cleared of vegetation, with only pockets of original vegetation remaining in the main agricultural precincts.
+Due to its rich agricultural and mining history, around two thirds of the Shire is cleared of vegetation, with only pockets of native vegetation remaining in the main agricultural precincts.
+There is also active landcare and revegetation projects.
 Approximately one third of the LGA is currently forested, particularly around the steeper hills and the western areas where the Shire falls away into granite country, which are important homes for many species of plants and animals.

 National parks cover 1,262 hectares (not including nature reserves) of the Shire.
-The Shire is located on the edge of Oxley Wild River National Park and contains two nature reserves including,
+The Shire is located on the edge of Oxley Wild Rivers National Park and contains two nature reserves including,